sn0w12/ComfyUIHelper/README.md

 ## Features
 - Easily add and manage settings for ComfyUI.
 - Settings can be of type `BOOLEAN`, `NUMBER`, `SLIDER`, `COMBO`, `TEXT`, `MULTILINE`, or `HIDDEN`.
-- Automatically triggers events when settings are changed.
+- Easily triggers events when settings are changed.
 - Provides debounced event handling.

 ![Settings](https://i.imgur.com/RqoMTvf.png)